yakavetsiv/ac-bo-hackathon.github.io/faq.md

 ## Is the hackathon a competition?

 Yes, in some sense.
 Rather than collaborating on a single problem together, you will work either solo or in small teams to accomplish one of three tasks: applying a Bayesian optimization algorithm to one of the provided benchmark tasks, designing a new optimization benchmark, or creating concept-focused instructional tutorials.
-Each submission will be reviewed by a team of judges and evaluated based on a set of criteria laid out in the [project guidelines](projects.md).
-Prizes will be awarded accordingly.
+Submissions will be reviewed by a team of judges[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"}.

 ## Do I need to have a team to participate?